 Medigap isn’t based on premium.
 Higher-income earners could pay a Part B or Part D Income Related Monthly Adjustment Amount (IRMAA).

 The Medicare premiums for Part B and Part D could be higher depending on how high your taxable income is from two years ago.
-If your income is substantially lower than two years ago, you can file a Part B or Part D IRMAA appeal.
+You can file a Part B or Part D IRMAA appeal if your income is substantially lower than two years ago.

 Many people compare Medigap vs Medicare Advantage; these two policies aren’t the same thing.
 The Medigap options give you the freedom to choose doctors, predictable costs, and the ability to travel.